 Older people are at a higher risk of hip fracture because bones tend to weaken with age (osteoporosis).
 Multiple medications, poor vision and balance problems also make older people more likely to trip and fall — one of the most common causes of hip fracture.

-A hip fracture almost always requires surgical repair or replacement, followed by months of physical therapy.
-Taking steps to maintain bone density and avoid falls can help prevent hip fracture.
+A hip fracture almost always requires surgical repair or replacement, followed by physical therapy.
+Taking steps to maintain bone density and avoid falls can help prevent a hip fracture.

 Signs and symptoms of a hip fracture include:

 - Inability to move immediately after a fall

 - Severe pain in your hip or groin